 By taking the Everything DiSC® assessment, these traits can be further broken down into twelve ub-styles.
 These combinations will help individuals further understand how they fall into the DiSC® system.
 If you would like more information on interpreting your results, check out our post which dives deeper into the subject: What are the DiSC® Personality Types?
 A Deeper Look At 12 Styles.

 The DiSC® assessment tool helps team members understand themselves and their counterparts.
 This ultimately empowers team leaders and team members alike to form a strong understanding of oneself and the team dynamic, facilitating conflict-management, teamwork, and productivity.
 DiSC® can identify strengths and weaknesses of team members, which allows a group to solve problems and assign tasks efficiently.

 Is Your Organization Ready For the DiSC®?

-DiSC Value Profiles is an authorized distributor of a full range Wiley Authorized DiSC® assessments including the DiSC® Classic, Everything DiSC®, and more!
+DiSC Value Profiles is a distributor of a full range Wiley Authorized DiSC® assessments including the DiSC® Classic, Everything DiSC®, and more!
 We would love the opportunity to discuss your needs.
 Simply call or fill out our contact form to get started.